 Enterprises

-As you learn the difference between onboarding and implementation, you will begin to see the benefits of onboarding and implementation software for enterprises and small businesses alike.
+As you learn the difference between onboarding and implementation, you will see the benefits of onboarding and implementation software for enterprises and small businesses.

 Onboarding vs. Implementation

 Though you may be more familiar with one term or the other, onboarding and implementation mean essentially the same thing: the process of familiarizing new customers with your product.
-While “onboarding” is a term more commonly used when working with smaller companies, “implementation” typically refers to the process of rolling out a new system for a large enterprise.
+While “onboarding” is more commonly used when working with smaller companies, “implementation” typically refers to rolling out a new system for a large enterprise.

 For smaller companies, the onboarding process may look somewhat different from the implementation process of enterprises.
-For instance, while enterprises will likely have had their employees in established roles for long periods of time, smaller companies may have many of their employees fulfilling multiple roles in the onboarding process.
-What’s more, smaller companies will likely experience fewer new onboarding projects each month and may have fewer resources to allocate to the onboarding process.
+For instance, while enterprises will likely have had their employees in established roles for long periods, smaller companies may have many employees fulfilling multiple roles in the onboarding process.
+Moreover, smaller companies will likely experience fewer new onboarding projects each month and may have fewer resources to allocate to the onboarding process.
 In addition, smaller companies will likely also work with some smaller clients, resulting in the company working with more stakeholders from the client company due to fewer options for delegation.

 In contrast, enterprises will generally experience a somewhat different implementation process.
-Since enterprises operate at a higher level than smaller businesses, they will likely experience a high volume of new implementation projects each month that require an increased amount of time and attention.
-Because enterprises are involved in so many different projects, they may also have less time to dedicate to their customers’ needs, both within and outside of the implementation process.
+Since enterprises operate at a higher level than smaller businesses, they will likely experience a high volume of new implementation projects each month that require increased time and attention.
+Because enterprises are involved in many different projects, they may also have less time to dedicate to their customer’s needs, both within and outside the implementation process.
 Additionally, enterprises often face more regulations and restrictions than smaller companies and may have to produce and keep track of more documentation than small or mid-level companies.

 How can smaller companies benefit from onboarding software?

-For small businesses, onboarding software is a must-have when it comes to speeding up the onboarding process, establishing brand reputation, and organizing and collaborating on projects.
+For small businesses, onboarding software is necessary to speed up the onboarding process, establish a brand reputation, and organize and collaborate on projects.
 Here are some ways that onboarding software can improve the customer onboarding process for smaller companies:

 Increase project manager capacity.
-The goal of many small businesses is to grow, but growth is difficult without significant time dedicated to finding new leads.
+Many small businesses aim to grow, but growth is difficult without significant time dedicated to finding new leads.
 Onboarding software can help your project managers complete the onboarding process more quickly, allowing them to spend more time on lead generation.
-In fact, onboarding software can increase a project manager’s capacity by four times because of the amount of time it can save.
+Onboarding software can increase a project manager’s capacity by four times because it saves time.
 As another growth option, scaling by hiring is often expensive and less efficient than optimization, making onboarding software the better choice.

 Solidify company brand and reputation.
-Maintaining your company brand is an essential part of building your reputation as an industry leader.
+Maintaining your company brand is essential to building your reputation as an industry leader.
 While most companies may understand the importance of external brand maintenance, branding internal processes and programs is just as important.
-With onboarding software, you can provide a clean, user-friendly onboarding experience that is white labeled to your company’s brand.
+With onboarding software, you can provide a clean, user-friendly onboarding experience that is white-labeled to your company’s brand.
 By impressing your new clients with a smooth onboarding experience, you will grow your company’s reputation as an established leader in your industry.

 Integrate all project components.
 For smaller companies looking to get organized, onboarding software is the perfect solution.
 Use it to plan and organize everything about your work, including file storage, internal communication, timekeeping, and more.
 With employees that may have a variety of responsibilities across departments, having a system that can allow them to access information about all aspects of the project in one place is crucial.